awslabs/damo/USAGE.md

      <record 0 tail>
      [...]

-That is, each information of the levels (record, snapshot and region) can be shown twice, once at the beginning (before showing it's internal data), and once at the end.
-By default, record and snapshot head/tail are skipped if there is only one record and snapshot.
+That is, information of record and snapshot can be shown twice, once at the beginning (before showing it's internal data), and once at the end.
+Meanwhile, the information of regions can be shown only once since it is the lowest level that not encloses anything.
+By default, record and snapshot head/tail are skipped if there is only one record and one snapshot.
 That's why above `damo show` example output shows only regions information.

 ### Customization of The Output